surlykke/Go-Generics-with-constraints/README.md

 t = x
 t = (T)x
 ```
-The validity of these statements are determined by the underlying types of `T`.

 Let's say `T` is constrained to a finite set of underlying types.
 Then assume, for each possible underlying type `u`, that `T` is defined as: